pavelski01/ArrayEquilibriumIndexProject/README.md

 ArrayEquilibriumIndexProject
 ============================

-Description: Search for an equilibrium index where left and right sum of array is equal (riddle)
+Description: Search for an equilibrium index where left and right sums of array are equals (riddle)